dermatthes/template-mailer/_build/README.md

 Includes all files from the /src directory.
 No autoloader is included.
 It is mainly for integration into frameworks working with an own classloader.

+__Info:__ externals are not included.
+Therefor you have to download text-template your own.